Tonyuche/Project/TrendyDesigns.md

 ## Margielos Designs
 245 Smith Avenue, Winnipeg,
 HR - 2046678234
-info@trendythreads.ca
+info@margielosdesigns.uk

 </div>

 **Margielos Designs** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
-Trendy Designs currently has a total of 25 employees who carry out their daily work activities using their PCs and POS machines.
+Margielos Designs currently has a total of 25 employees who carry out their daily work activities using their PCs and POS machines.

 <div align="center">